chadbarlow/gt-data-bootcamp_challenge-20_supervised-ml/README.md

 <h1 align="left">SUPERVISED MACHINE LEARNING<br><i>Credit Risk Classification Report</i> </h1>

-## Overview
+## Overview of the Analysis

-- **Objective**
+- **Explain the purpose of the analysis.**
 The purpose of this analysis was to build machine learning models to predict whether a loan is high risk or healthy based on financial data.
 The aim was to assist financial institutions in making more informed decisions when approving loans, minimizing the risk of defaults.

+- **Explain what financial information the data was on, and what you needed to predict.**
 The dataset contained detailed financial information including loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
 The target variable was a binary label indicating whether a loan was high risk ('1') or healthy ('0').

-- **Method**
+- **Provide basic information about the variables you were trying to predict (e.g., `value_counts`).**
 The original data was highly imbalanced, with a significantly larger number of healthy loans compared to high-risk loans.
 We discovered the imbalance with `value_counts`.
 To address the issue, we performed data resampling using the `RandomOverSampler` method from the `imbalanced-learn` library.

+- **Describe the stages of the machine learning process you went through as part of this analysis.**
 Two machine learning models were built as part of this analysis: one with the original, imbalanced data and another with the oversampled data.
 Both models used logistic regression.

 ## Results